-In the case that NOVC-HEVs and OVC-HEVs [NOVC-FCHVs, OVC-FCHVs] are tested, Appendices 2 and 3 to Annex B8 shall apply.
+In the case that NOVC-HEVs, OVC-HEVs, NOVC-FCHVs and OVC-FCHVs (as applicable) are tested, Appendices 2 and 3 to Annex B8 shall apply.

 This appendix defines the specific provisions regarding the correction of test results for CO_2 mass emission as a function of the energy balance ΔE{REESS} for all REESSs.